MannyMoo/SUPAPYT-assignments/2021/assignment.md

 In order to achieve this, write a script/module/package in python, using only [Standard Library](https://docs.python.org/3/library/index.html) functionality, to do the following:

 1. Read in the [data file](D0KpiData.csv) (the [`csv`](https://docs.python.org/3/library/csv.html) module can help with this).
 Find the minimum, maximum, mean and standard deviation of the values in the `mass` column and output these to the terminal.
-	- We won't do any visualisation of the data as the Standard Library doesn't contain any histogramming functionality, but if you like (for no extra credit) you can install `matplotlib` and make a histogram of the masses with, eg
+	- You're not required to do any visualisation of the data as the Standard Library doesn't contain any histogramming functionality, but if you like (for no extra credit) you can install `matplotlib` and make a histogram of the masses with, eg
 ```
 from matplotlib import pyplot as plt
 histo = plt.hist(masses, bins = 100)